biocorecrg/nextflow-course-2023-fall/_sources/nextflow_1.rst.txt

 - **Scalability**

 Nextflow is based on the **dataflow programming model** which simplifies writing complex pipelines.
-The tool takes care of **parallelizing the processes** without additionally written code.
+The tool takes care of **parallelizing the processes** without additional written code.
-The resulting applications are inherently parallel and can scale-up or scale-out transparently; there is no need to adapt them to a specific platform architecture.
+The resulting applications are inherently parallel and can scale up or scale out transparently; there is no need to adapt them to a specific platform architecture.

 - **Resumable, thanks to continuous checkpoints**